kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

   - If replacement would violate strictness rules: no error, just no-op (join not replaced).

 ### 4.3.
 Validation

+**Implementation Note:** Validation logic that uses the existing validator should be implemented in `src/select/builder.ts`.
+The builder calls the existing validator from `src/select/validator.ts` - no changes needed to the validator file itself unless specifically mentioned in Section 4.1.

 - **Using Existing Validator:**
   - The builder uses the existing `ValidateSelectSQL` validator from `src/select/validator.ts`.